mcore1976/antispy-jammer/attiny/readme.txt

 These are old project files, currently obsolete.

+History of Version A of the jammer :

+At the beginning of this project ("main.c" and "main2.c" source files)  there was a set of resistors used to build 5-bit Digital to Analogue converter ( R-2R resistor ladder DAC : check here https://www.electronics-tutorials.ws/combination/r-2r-dac.html ) to create sinusoidal audio wave and audio amplification stage with 2 bipolar transistors (NPN+PNP bridge - class B amplifier) for driving piezzoelectric ultrasonic transducers : https://www.electronics-tutorials.ws/amplifier/amp_6.html (they introduce cross-over distortion  and have very small power).
+The Sinusoidal waveform parameters have been calculated using Libreoffice Calc / Microsoft Excell and can be changed to any other waveform if necessary.The C code was utilizing whole available PINs in ATTINY PORTB (PB0-PB4) to create DAC for sine wave or pulse wave depending on source code version.
+I have uploaded this code here only for reference, maybe someone would like to play with it for different purposes than audio jamming.

+However after testing first prototype  it turned out that the jamming power is too low because center frequency 25kHz has to be FM modulated in some manner.
+Finally I had to use PAM8403 amplifier module ( see diagram with "enhanced" version) for 6 Watt output power and modify lookup table and code to construct square audio wave with pseudo white-noise bias that modulates center frequency of ultrasonic transducers.
+In this version the 25kHz frequency is randomly shifted in 0,4 kHz offsets within 23-27 kHz range and that gives awesome results in jamming (up to 4-5 meters of jamming).
+Please notice that even 6 Watt of audio power is too low to sucesfully jamm from greater distance so I ended up with using TPA3116D2 module - 100Watt audio power amplifier which seems to work the best with piezzo transducers after all.

+Files "main4.c"/"main5.c"  are using Digital to Analog Converter for FM 25kHz signal modulation only , while files "main7.c"/"main8.c" are using random PWM and amplitude modulation to generate the noise (in test main7.c/main8.c work better than main4.c/main5.c files).
+If using files with AM modulation please tune signal gain using potentiometer not to get it distorted.
+The microcontroller ATTINY13 has its fuses set to operate with 9,6MHz internal clock while ATTINY85 has fuses set to operate on 16MHz clock as in the Digispark module.

+File "main6.c" and its variants are more like version B of the jammer (used to miniaturize the jammer) however they require to use AVRGCC environment + USBASP programmer for ATTINY chip.
+The ATTINY85 chip is connected to AD9833 signal generator and further to TPA 3116 audio amplifier and set of transducers and coils.
+The ATTINY85 and AD9833 are powered from 5V through LM7805 while TPA3116 is powered directly from 12V or higher.
+I do recommend this option since it has a better performance on jamming iPhones.

+History of version B of the jammer :

+20.02.2022 - I have managed to re-create original design with only : ATTINY85 chip + AD9833 signal generator + PAM8403 audio amplifier and set of transducers.
+The code "main6.c" and the script "compileattiny6" is prepared for this purpose, the diagram will be "arduino-mic-supresor-ultrasonic-v2-ATTINY85.png".
+Also relevant INO scripts and schematic of this re-created design are available for any other Arduino supporting SPI serial bus connectivity.
+For ARDUINO version please use diagrams "arduino-mic-supresor-ultrasonic-v2.png" and "arduino-mic-supresor-ultrasonic-v2-pro-mini.png"

+27.01.2023 - Updated original programming - together with random FREQUENCY shifting I am also using random PHASE shifting which gives better effectivenes for high-end phones despite the signal is a little bit audible..
+This is only valid for versions which use  AD9833 signal generator.

+12.04.2023 - The code for Digispark/ATTINY85 + AD9833 + TPA3116/PAM8403 was changed to support INFRASOUND 5-25Hz random FM modulation over 25KHz ULTRASOUND carrier.
+This gives the best result for jamming iPhones and on the high-end phones and the signal is barely audible by human ear when demodulated on obstacles.
+However such approach cannot be introduced into the design which does not use AD9833 due to speed limitation of the ATTINY85 chip.
+If you want to jam iPhones I would suggest to use design : Digispark + AD9833 + TPA3116 + at least 12 transducers
+The code uses SQUARE PULSE to generate the wave ( AD_SQUARE option in the code ) which gives best overall jamming result, but you can easily change it to less audible option SINUSOIDAL WAVE ( AD_SINE ) or TRIANGLE WAVE ( AD_TRIANGLE ).
+Sinusoidal signal has lower jamming capability but it is almost not audible at all.

+24.08.2023 - The code for Digispark/ATTINY85 + AD9833 + TPA3116/PAM8403 was changed to use pseudo-number generator ( rand() function ) for infrasound 7Hz-15Hz and AD_SINE option on AD9833.
+The audio signal is now barely hearable but the device keeps good jamming efficiency.

+17.09.2023 - The code for Digispark/ATTINY85 + AD9833 + TPA3116/PAM8403 was changed to use pseudo-number generator ( rand() function ) for both frequency swing 24000-26000 Hz and infrasound 5Hz-25Hz and AD_SINE option on AD9833.
+This code combines both types of jamming infrasound + white noise.
+However please find that random infrasound is good only for Android based phones, for iPhones the best is to use static 45-50Hz FM modulation of ultrasound (found empirically).

+05.2024 - The code for ATTINY85 + AD9833 us using FM type modulation and swinging between 24-26 kHz.
+The frequency increases with SAW like steps with random CAP between 20-50Hz.
+Additionaly there are hardware differences - using COILS and MOSFET IRF4115 for separating coils.
+Please notice that using coils, diode and MOSFET IRF is optional but may improve iPhone jamming capability.

+08.2025 - added Raspberry Pi Pico RP2040-ZERO , ESP8266 WEMOS D1 MINI , ESP32C3 SUPER MINI + AD9833 module versions because of Digispark boards shortage on the market.
+Added connection diagrams for these modules.

+11.2025 - added MOSFET DRIVER + MOSFET + COILS instead of using TPA3116D2 boards, added connection diagrams for this setup for newer boards ESP8266 WEMOS D1 MINI , ESP32C3 SUPER MINI , RP2040-ZERO

+03.2026 - added 18V Zener Diode 1N5355B between Gate/Source of the MOSFET IRFB4115.
+Mosfet IRFB4115 has only 20V of max allowed voltage Ugs.
+Now it should not break so fast.

 VERSION A & VERSION B :

 - 1 x Microcontroller ATTINY13 / ATTINY13A (not recommended) or ATTINY 85/45/25 (best), DIGISPARK board or any other Arduino with SPI interface support may be used instead of microcontroller ( RP2040-ZERO or WEMOS 8266 D1 MINI boards).
 ATTENTION - if using RP2040 board and PWM option you do not need to bud AD9833